Pinpoint’s psychometric modeling can dramatically improve your ad campaigns.

 What do you mean by individual-level modeling?

 Unlike any other targeting data, Pinpoint uses machine-learning algorithms to model human individuality – the psychological traits that are the root cause of why each consumer has different perceptions and behaviors.
 Our Engine generates hundreds of millions of models that quantify each audience member’s personality and demographic traits on continuous scales.
 This is done in an entirely data-driven way that involves no human assumptions.
 Pinpoint models each audience member in dozens of dimensions.
 Each user is like a combination lock with dozens of dials – totally unique.
-We’ve finally achieved what’s been called “true one-to-one marketing” by taking the segment size down to one.
+We’ve finally achieved the first true segment of one.
 Pinpoint’s algorithms evaluate each user on an individual basis for inclusion in your custom audience, based on interpretable traits so that you’ll understand what’s driving customer interest.

 What’s wrong with conventional targeting methods?